How is Coronavirus Affecting Placements, Internships and Insights?

 Here are how some firms are responding to COVID-19:

-Baker McKenzie were scheduled to run a spring vacation scheme in April.
+Baker McKenzie was scheduled to run a spring vacation scheme in April.
 Students accepted onto this scheme have instead been offered a place on their summer vacation programme.

-Goldman Sachs have postponed their spring insight programme.
-In the meantime, they're offering 'bespoke virtual sessions' and 'virtual buddies' to mentor students already recruited onto the scheme.
+Goldman Sachs has postponed their spring insight programme.
+In the meantime, they’re offering ‘bespoke virtual sessions’ and ‘virtual buddies’ to mentor students already recruited onto the scheme.

 Advice on internships